antmelekhin/ansible-role-mysqld-exporter/README.md

 - Supported version of Ansible: 2.9 and highter.
 - `gnu-tar` on Mac as deployer host (`brew install gnu-tar`).
 - `passlib` on a deployer host when using the basic authentication feature (`python3 -m pip install passlib[bcrypt]`).
+- `cryptography` or `pyOpenSSL` on a deployer host when using the TLS feature.
 - Supported platforms:
   - Amazon Linux
     - 2023